 American model of corporate governance because of "competitive myopia" and its consequent pre-occupation with short-term gains in return, profit, stock price and other performance measures induced by market pressures.
 The myopic market model holds that what is wrong with corporate governance is that the system encourages managers to focus on short-term performance by sacrificing long-term value and competitiveness of the corporation.
 The myopic market view contends that corporate governance reform should provide an environment in which shareholders and managers are encouraged to share long-term performance horizons.
 Shareholders' loyalty and voice should increase, whereas the ease of shareholders' exit should reduce.
-Policy proposals for the reform include the encouragement of "relationship investing" to lock financial institutions into long-term shareholders, and the empowerment of other groups such as employees and suppliers that have long-term relationships with the firm (Keasey et al., 1997).
+Policy proposals for the reform include the encouragement of "relationship investing" to lock financial institutions into long-term positions, restrictions on the takeover process and on voting rights for short-term shareholders, and the empowerment of other groups such as employees and suppliers that have long-term relationships with the firm (Keasey et al., 1997).